ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-07-composition.md

 <br>

-## General Counter-Example
+## Counter-Example

 The composition law of limits does not hold if $f$ is not continuous.
-To show this, we provide a simple counter-example.
+To show this, we provide a counter-example.

 <br>